-By far the best method for determining bioavailable sex and adrenal hormone levels.
+By far the best methods for determining bioavailable sex and adrenal hormone levels.

 May disclose not only whether you have a problem with gluten, but possibly with many of its “cross cousin” foods.
-It may not be enough to be gluten free if you also react to food such as corn, oats, etc..
-The autoimmune testing looks at 24 organs/enzymes throughout the body for help uncover autoimmune issues.
+It may not be enough to be gluten free if you also react to food such as corn, oats, etc. Addition testing options include 180 foods.

 Toxic body burden is the lifelong accumulation of chemicals to which we are exposed through our food, air, and environment.
 This accumulation is not without consequences, and chronic health conditions like autoimmune and neurodegenerative diseases, as well as cancer and even diabetes, have been associated with ongoing exposure to environmental toxins.

 Research suggests that this exposure begins very early in life.
 Once thought to be protected by the placental barrier, even infants have shown signs of in-utero toxic exposure.
-In fact, a 2005 Environmental Working Group (EWG) investigation found over 200 toxic compounds (in aggregate) in the cord blood of 10 newborns.normalize them.
+In fact, a 2005 Environmental Working Group (EWG) investigation found over 200 toxic compounds (in aggregate) in the cord blood of 10 newborns.
 Testing can help determine which toxins have accumulated in your body.

 It could take up to a year to see bone loss via DEXA.
 Pyridinium crosslink testing, unlike DEXA, provides a dynamic measure of bone turnover rate.
-This inexpensive at-home test allows us to closely monitor changes in bone status.
+This inexpensive test allows us to closely monitor changes in bone status.

 By decoding nearly 19,000 genes in the human body, the Human Genome Project opened up an entirely new spectrum of knowledge, offering tremendous potential to improve your health.
 Many people mistakenly assume that the presence of a certain gene, or a genetic flaw means they are destined to experience the associated disease.
 This is not true!
 Most genes have flexible expressions and often are influenced by modifiable environmental, diet and lifestyle factors.
 Only a few very rare diseases are certainties determined by genetic makeup.